JonHualde/Uclothing/README.md

 Online clothing store, with sign in/sign up and payment method included.

 ## Getting Started
-1- Git clone https://github.com/JonHualde/Uclothing.git on your computer
+1- Git clone https://github.com/JonHualde/Uclothing.git on your computer.
 2- cd client + yarn start to initiate the development server

 ### Prerequisites